influxdata/docs-v2/content/v2.0/visualize-data/dashboards/create-dashboard.md

 ---
-title: Manage InfluxDB dashboards
+title: Create a dashboard
+seotitle: Create an InfluxDB dashboard
+description: >
-description: Create, edit, and manage custom dashboards in the InfluxDB user interface (UI). v2.0/tags: [dashboards]
+  Create a new dashboard or import an existing dashboard in the InfluxDB user interface (UI). v2.0/tags: [dashboards]
 menu:
   v2_0:
+    name: Create a dashboard
-    name: Manage dashboards
+    parent: Manage dashboards
-    parent: Visualize data
-weight: 101
+weight: 201
 ---

-Create, edit, and manage dashboards from the **Dashboards** tab in the left navigation.

 ## Create a dashboard